joedooley/sportport-active/wp-content/plugins/wp-lcache/readme.txt

 Read the installation instructions, then install WP LCache from [WordPress.org](https://wordpress.org/plugins/wp-lcache/) or [Github](https://github.com/lcache/wp-lcache).

 Go forth and make awesome!
 And, once you've built something great, [send us feature requests (or bug reports)](https://github.com/lcache/wp-lcache/issues).

+== Frequently Asked Questions ==

+= Do you have benchmarks you can share? =

+We've done some rudimentary testing with New Relic on Pantheon infrastructure.
+[The results](https://twitter.com/outlandishjosh/status/775756511611990016) were substantial enough for us to begin using LCache in production.
+[Watch David Strauss' DrupalCon presentation](https://twitter.com/outlandishjosh/status/781281995213115396) for a more thorough explanation.

+If you'd like to do some benchmarking yourself, we'd love to hear about your testing methodology and conclusions.
+Caching is more of an art than a science, and outcomes can vary.
+Because cost of network transactions is one of the problems solved by WP LCache, the performance gains will be more impressive if you've historically been using Redis or Memcached on a separate machine.

+= Is APCu persistent like Redis is? =

+APCu is persistent through the life of a PHP-FPM process.
+However, unlike Redis, APCu doesn't save its state to disk at shutdown.
+When PHP-FPM is restarted, WP LCache will repopulate the L1 cache (APCu) from the L2 cache (database).

 == Installation ==